 The obliging sandpipers allowed for a fairly close approach, up to approx. 20 meters at times, and the only time they flew up was when a local dog – perhaps realising that I was somehow particularly interested in these three little birds – decided to start chasing the sandpipers!
 Luckily it lost interest after a couple of minutes, and the trio settled again and continued feeding.

-I eventually managed to get better views, including of the wing tip, revealing an important primary projection and primaries extending well beyond the tail tip.
-Getting good views was tricky but I ended up getting a few usable pictures, which I think are sufficient to document this 10th record for Senegal and 4th for Technopole, if I counted correctly.
+I eventually managed to get better views, including of the wing tip, revealing an important primary projection and primaries extending beyond the tail tip.
+Getting good views was tricky but I ended up getting a few usable pictures, which I thought at the time should be sufficient to document this potential 10th record for Senegal, if I counted correctly.

 No more time to go look for the snipe, though as it turned out I ended up getting back home more than an hour later than planned thanks to two flat tires which took a while to get fixed at a local vulcanisateur in nearby Pikine.
-Surely the odds of getting two flat tires at the same time (and obviously with just one spare tire in the boot) are close to those of finding two American wader species in Senegal, in two different sites, within a couple of hours… lucky day!
+Surely the odds of getting two flat tires at the same time (and obviously with just one spare tire in the boot) are close to those of finding an American wader species in Senegal… lucky day!